AI-4-Everyone/Visual-TableQA-v2/README.md

 ## 🔄 Pipeline

-The synthetic data generation pipeline in **TableQA-Synthetic** follows a multi-stage process combining vision-language models (VLMs), large language models (LLMs), and structured logic:
+The synthetic data generation pipeline in **Visual-TableQA** follows a multi-stage process combining vision-language models (VLMs), large language models (LLMs), and structured logic:

 1. **Offline Preparation**: Using table images and textual prompts, a VLM and LLM generate LaTeX-style table templates and thematic concepts.
 2. **Table Synthesis**: These instructions are passed to another LLM to generate diverse structured tables in JSON format, which are then rendered into images.